zarinlo/codelabs/codelab-springboot-api.md

 This concludes the spec for the CRUD operations that can be performed under the `/api/v1/stocks` endpoint.

-✅Move on to the next step to complete your API spec.
+✅ Move on to the next step to complete your API spec.

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Create the Spec (Pt III)